Frances of Rome: Life

 In March 1433, she founded a monastery at Tor de' Specchi, near the Campidoglio, to allow for a common life by those members of the confraternity who felt so-called.
 This monastery remains the only house of the Institute.
-That July 4, they received the approval of Pope Eugene IV as a religious congregation of oblates with private religious vows.
+On 4 July that year, they received the approval of Pope Eugene IV as a religious congregation of oblates with private religious vows.
 The community later became known simply as the Oblates of St. Frances of Rome.

 Frances herself remained in her own home, nursing her husband for the last seven years of his life from wounds he had received in battle.
 When he died in 1436, she moved into the monastery and became the superior.
 She died in 1440 and was buried in Santa Maria Nova.